 Information Systems Major

 We emphasize both team and individual work, allowing you to gain critical thinking skills, knowledge, and experience to analyze, design, program, implement, and use information systems.

-There are three parts to a Bachelor of Science in Business Administration with an Information Systems emphasis.
+There are three parts to a Bachelor of Science in Business Administration with an Information Systems major.

-The courses for the Information Systems emphasis may include
+The courses for the Information Systems major may include